kalavai-net/kalavai-client/docker/kalavai-runner/README.md

 # Dockerising kalavai

-Custom k3d image including nvidia container toolkig Custom nvidia plugin
+Custom k3d image including nvidia container toolkit
+It also includes certain default deployments we want for all clusters

 ## Run